SCUT-DLVCLab/WenMind/README.md

   }
 ```

+The following is an explanation of the various fields in the data samples:

+- **`id`**: The unique identifier for the data sample, used to distinguish different samples.

+- **`domain`**: The domain to which the data sample belongs, including ancient prose, ancient poetry and ancient literary culture.

+- **`capability`**: The type of capability of the data sample, including knowledge, understanding and generation.

+- **`question_format`**: The format of the question, indicating the type of question in the sample, including FB, MCQ and QA.

+- **`coarse_grained_task_zh`**: The Chinese name of the coarse-grained task classification.
+Describes the coarse-grained task category of the sample, with a total of 26 categories.

+- **`coarse_grained_task_en`**: The English name of the coarse-grained task classification.
+Corresponds to **`coarse_grained_task_zh`**, describing the coarse-grained task category of the sample, with a total of 26 categories.

+- **`fine_grained_task_zh`**: The Chinese name of the fine-grained task classification.
+Describes the fine-grained task category of the sample, with a total of 42 categories.

+- **`fine_grained_task_en`**: The English name of the fine-grained task classification.
+Corresponds to **`fine_grained_task_zh`**, describing the fine-grained task category of the sample, with a total of 42 categories.

+- **`question`**: The actual content of the question.
+The question to be answered in the sample.

+- **`answer`**: The answer to the corresponding question.
+Provides a detailed response to the question.

 ## Data Construction

 The construction pipeline of WenMind includes data collection and data processing, as illustrated in Figure 2.